Incredible & comfortable design

 As the latest Samsung flagship, you can expect the latest processing package and the Galaxy S8 doesn’t fail to deliver.
 Depending on your market, you can either expect the latest Exynos 10nm chipset or the Snapdragon 835, both coupled with 4 GB of RAM and 64 GB of on-board storage, which is expandable via a microSD card.
 The Exynos version comes with the Mali-G71 MP8 GPU while the Snapdragon 835 has the Adreno 540 GPU.

-As you might expect, there are no performance concerns with the processing stack that powers the Galaxy S8 and we’ve noticed no issues with performance in applications or while gaming.
+As you might expect, there are no performance concerns with the processing stack that powers the Galaxy S8.
+During our Samsung Galaxy S8 review process we’ve noticed no issues with performance in applications or while gaming.
 When running Super Mario Run and Jade Empire – which are both heavy mobile games – there were no issues with dropped frames or lag.

 The Galaxy S8 also powers the DeX, Samsung’s new docking accessory that allows you to turn your Galaxy S8 into a full desktop computer.
 It’s testament to the processing power of both chipsets that they’re able to deliver a full desktop experience with little more than a couple of small hiccups and ever so slight latency when recognizing the input from a Bluetooth keyboard and mouse.